 If you are a tomato grower in the US and wish to participate in a tomato transplanting trial, please contact Danielle Michaels at firstname.lastname@example.org to discuss logistics.

 About PlantTape: PlantTape is an agricultural technology company based in Salinas, California.
-Our automated transplanting system making the nursery and transplanting process more efficient for growers of vegetables, hemp, and tomatoes around the world.
+Our automated transplanting system making the nursery and transplanting process more efficient for vegetable growers, tomato growers, and hemp growers around the world.